Hydrodynamic gradient expansion in linear response theory: Introduction

-\mysection{Introduction} The goal of relativistic hydrodynamics is to provide an effective description of long-lived, long wavelength degrees of freedom -- hydrodynamic modes -- which are generally expected to dominate nonequilibrium dynamics of collective states of quantum field theories at macroscopic scales and sufficiently late times~\cite{Kovtun:2012rj}.
-Understanding what exact scales and times these are has been a very active field of research of the past decade in connection with studies of collective phases of strong interactions in relativistic heavy-ion collisions at RHIC and LHC~\cite{Florkowski:2017olj, Romatschke:2017ejr}.
-In these settings, relativistic hydrodynamics is the framework translating between the spectrum of low-energy particles observed in detectors and microscopic features such as information about initial state, equation of state and interaction strength~\cite{Heinz:2013th,Busza:2018rrf}.
+The goal of relativistic hydrodynamics is to provide an effective description of long-lived, long wavelength excitations -- hydrodynamic modes -- which are generally expected to dominate nonequilibrium dynamics of collective states of quantum fields at macroscopic scales and sufficiently late times~\cite{Kovtun:2012rj,Hartnoll:2016apf,Florkowski:2017olj,Romatschke:2017ejr}.
+Understanding what exact scales and times these are has been a very active field of research of the past decade in connection with studies of collective phases of strong interactions in nuclear collisions at the Relativistic Heavy Ion Collider and the Large Hadron Collider, where relativistic hydrodynamics is the framework translating between the observed particle spectra and microscopic features such as characteristics of the initial state~\cite{Heinz:2013th,Busza:2018rrf}.
 Related recent developments in relativistic hydrodynamics go well beyond the realm of nuclear physics and extend also to astrophysics~\cite{Shibata:2017jyf, Alford:2017rxf, Bemfica:2019cop}, as well as to studies of strong gravity~\cite{Caldarelli:2008mv, Green:2013zba}.

-Much progress on the emergence of relativistic hydrodynamics has occurred recently thanks to, one one hand, viewing hydrodynamics as an effective field theory formulated in a spacetime derivative expansion~\cite{Baier:2007ix} and, on the other, using insights from linear response theory~\cite{Kovtun:2005ev}.